BallAerospace/COSMOS/_docs/scripting.md

 ######################################

-load 'upload_utility.rb' # library we don't want to show executing require_utility 'helper_utility' # library we do want to show executing
+load 'upload_utility.rb' # library we don't want to show executing load_utility 'helper_utility' # library we do want to show executing

 # Declare constants
 OUR_TARGETS = ['INST','INST2']